panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 commentsThreadId: react-usecallback
 ---

 A reader of my blog reached me on Facebook with an interesting question.
-He said his teammates are wrapping every callback function inside `useCallback()`, no matter the situation:
+He said his teammates were wrapping every callback function inside `useCallback()`, no matter the situation:

 ```jsx{4-6}
 import React, { useCallback } from 'react';